-We spent 15 minutes in the Jacuzzi since there’s a sign that Jacuzzi use must be limit to 15 minutes and there’s another couple waiting on the lounge for us to finish.
-The sauna is hot as expected of course but also small that one sauna maybe can only fit 4 people.
-A staff gave us cold towels dipped in ice for our faces inside and asked for our basket with all our gadgets to be left outside.
+We spent 15 minutes in the Jacuzzi since there’s a sign that Jacuzzi use must be limit to 15 minutes and another couple is waiting on the lounge for us to finish.
+The sauna is hot as expected, of course, but also small that one sauna maybe can only fit four people.
+The staff gave us cold towels dipped in ice for our faces before we went inside.
+All gadgets have to be left outside.

 Life Talk at Infinity Pool 1

-As our pores are now opened due to the sauna, we dipped into the first infinity pool, a few steps down the Jacuzzi and sauna, for the cold water to close our pores.
-We spent most of our time here talking about life and our plans (and a little chismis).
+Since our pores opened due to the heat of the sauna, we dipped into the first infinity pool, a few steps down the Jacuzzi and sauna, for the cold water to close our pores.
+We spent most of our time here talking about life and our plans, and a little gossip.

-We didn’t spent time on the lounge here (just for photo purposes) since we wanted to proceed already on the next pools.
+We didn’t spend time on the lounge here (just for photo purposes) since we wanted to proceed already on the next pools.

-We started to descend to explore more of the other facilities thus our first struggle with stairs (haha!).
-We saw a Dr. Fish sign which got us excited because we’ve never tried a fish spa ever!
-This will be our first.
-On our way, we’ve spotted a gorgeous kubo lounge overlooking the mountains.
-Just beside it is the Dr Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) are enjoying themselves.
-They invited us in and we sat beside them.
+We started to descend to explore more of the other facilities; thus, our first struggle with stairs.
+We saw a Dr Fish sign which got us excited because we’ve never tried a fish spa ever!
+It was our first.
+On our way, we’ve spotted a gorgeous Kubo lounge overlooking the mountains.
+Just beside it is the Dr Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) were enjoying themselves.
+They invited us in, and we sat beside them.

 My excitement turned into fear when I saw how big the fishes are!
 They’re as big as janitor fish!!
-I put my left foot first and I scream when one fish started sucking.
-It’s not ticklish but the feeling is weird that it took me maybe 5 minutes of putting my feet up and down to get used to it.
+I put my left foot first, and I screamed when one fish started sucking.
+It’s not ticklish, but the feeling is weird that it took me maybe 5 minutes of putting my feet up and down to get used to it.
 My boyfriend, on the other hand, is hopeless.
 He tried but can’t get used to the sensation.

-After the Dr. Fish pond, we’ve experience a crossroad between the Hydromassage pools or the Zen lounge.
-Since there are people in the hydromassage pool, we turned left to the Zen lounge surprising us with more Dr. Fish Spa!
-This time, the fishes are smaller and the same aunties and uncle we’ve met on the pond told us that this is more relaxed.
+After the Dr Fish pond, we’ve experienced a crossroad between the Hydromassage pools or the Zen lounge.
+Since there are people in the hydromassage pool, we turned left to the Zen lounge surprising us with more Dr Fish Spa!
+This time, the fishes are smaller, and the same aunties and uncle we’ve met on the pond told us that this is more relaxed.

 The Famous Suman Snack

-2.5 hours in our Hanging Garden Experience, we both agreed that it’s time to avail our complimentary snacks.
-I heard a lot of good reviews about this famous SUMAKA (Suman – Mangga – Kasoy) snack of Luljetta’s.
-We went up the stairs struggling to the overlooking reception area for it but it is worth it.
-I grew up with suman and kakanins as dessert and never in my life I imagined how good it is to fry suman and add some mango and cashew.
-Never ever miss this.
+2.5 hours in our Hanging Garden Experience, we both agreed that it’s time to avail of our complimentary snacks.
+I heard a lot of good reviews about this famous SUMAKA (Suman – Mangga – Kasoy) snack of Luljetta’s Antipolo.
+We went up the stairs struggling to the overlooking reception area for it, but it is worth it.
+I grew up with suman and kakanins as dessert and never in my life.
+I imagined how good it is to fry suman and add some mango and cashew.
+Never miss this.

 Bored with Hydromassage Pool

-After snack, we went down again to continue our exploration.
-This time we went right to try the hydromassage pool and the rainfall massage beds are what attracted my boyfriend first.
-We tried that but I didn’t felt massage at all comparing to the ones we tried before in Ace Water Spa.
-The water is cold too (plus the wind since were technically in a mountain) that I can’t stay long because its chilly.
+After the snack, we went down again to continue our exploration.
+This time we went right to try the hydromassage pool and the rainfall massage beds attracted my boyfriend first.
+We tried but didn’t felt massage at all comparing to the ones we tried before in Ace Water Spa.
+The water was cold too (plus the wind since we’re technically in a mountain) that I can’t stay long because it was chilly.

-The pool has bubble jets that are not as hard as the ones in the jacuzzi so we didn’t spend so much time here.
-Also, there seems like a bubble bed too that is not working.
-Luljetta should work more on this area.
+The pool had bubble jets that were not as hard as the ones in the jacuzzi, so we didn’t spend so much time here.
+Also, there seemed like a bubble bed, too, that was not working.
+Luljetta should work more in this area.

 Finally, the gorgeous infinity pool

-From the hydromassage pool, we got lost looking for the another infinity pool overlooking the mountains.
-We found ourselves in the most gorgeous lounge in the garden – the cabin lounge.
-The walls are made of wood (kasi nga cabin diba? haha) and one side is made of glass that is really gorgeous on sunset.
+From the hydromassage pool, we got lost looking for the famous infinity pool overlooking the mountains.
+We found ourselves in a gorgeous lounge – the cabin lounge.
+The walls were wood with one sidewall as glass that was gorgeous on sunset.
 There are comfy sofas, a bed and some games like chess and sungka around.

-There’s a staircase from the cabin lounge down to the famous infinity pool.
-It is extra gorgeous with the sun setting down over the mountains (which I hope will stay long since there’s a tiny part already that is under development) of Rizal.
-I was hoping that the water is warm because the October breeze is so cold but it is not so we spent maybe only 30 minutes, mostly taking photos, because we are already freezing.
+There was a staircase from the cabin lounge down to the famous infinity pool.
+It was extra gorgeous with the sun setting down over the mountains of Rizal.
+I was hoping that the water is warm because of the cold October breeze, but it was not, so we spent maybe only 30 minutes, mostly taking photos.

 Exploring the rest of the place

-We spent our last hour, exploring the last level of Luljetta’s.
-There’s only the infinity pool, beautiful nipa huts for couple massages and a movie lounge in the end corner.
-We tried to visit the lounge but it is only until 5 PM.
-True to it’s name, you can watch a movie there after trying all the pools.
+We spent our last hour, exploring the bottom level of Luljetta’s.
+There was the infinity pool, beautiful nipa huts for couple massages, and a movie lounge in the end corner.
+We tried to visit the movie lounge, but it is only until 5 PM.
+True to its name, you can watch a movie after trying all the pools.

 At 5:30 PM, we decided to call it a day already.
 We climbed up back to the locker rooms to shower.
-There’s only two shower rooms in the ladies locker room so I wonder if there’s a queue here on weekends.
-There’s free toiletries but the hot water seems not working. 🙁
+There were only two shower rooms in the ladies locker room, so I wonder if there’s a queue here on weekends.
+There were free toiletries, but the hot water seemed not working. 🙁

 Is it worth it?

-Since I posted on Instagram, a lot of my friends direct messaged me if it’s worth it and I’ll tell you what I told all of them and also what we, Paul and I, unanimously agreed.
-It is so-so worth it, for the experience, the view and the serenity (kaya we advice to go on weekdays para mas worth it) and even for the service!
+Since I posted on Instagram, a lot of my friends direct messaged me if it’s worth it and I’ll tell you what I said to all of them and also what we, Paul and I, unanimously agreed.
+It is 50-50 worth it, for the experience, the view and the serenity (kaya we advise to go on weekdays para mas worth it) and even for the service!
 BUT it is not worth it to the point that we wanted to go back, pay a thousand peso and try it all over again.
-(Well, for the cheapest day tour package so far.
-I don’t speak for the overnight package) As Paul said, we enjoyed our experience here but wala siyang ULIT FACTOR to us.
+Well, for the cheapest day tour package so far.
+I don’t speak for the overnight package.
+As Paul said, we enjoyed our experience here, but there’s no ULIT FACTOR to us.

 Have you been to Luljetta’s Hanging Garden?
 Or going anytime soon?
-Let’s talk on the comment section below or give me a chat of Facebook. 🙂
+Let’s talk on the comment section below or give me a chat on Facebook. 🙂